CirroBuild/FrostiDocs/docs/reference/api/rest.md

 #### JSON response

-If you intend to upload CSV programmatically, it's easier parse the reponse as JSON.
+If you intend to upload CSV programmatically, it's easier to parse the response as JSON.
 Set `fmt=json` query argument on the request.

 Here's an example of a successful response: